-American vs British English words can get especially confusing with clothing.
-What British people call “trousers,” Americans call “pants,” and what British people call “pants,” Americans call “underwear.”
-This got my sister into a lot of trouble when she met her British roommate when she was studying abroad.
-Have you ever tried to explain the plot of the famous American bestseller “The Sisterhood of the Traveling Pants” to someone from the UK?
+American vs. British English words can get especially confusing (and embarrassing!) with clothing.
+American “pants” are British “trousers,” and British “pants” are American “underwear.”
+This little difference got my sister into a lot of trouble when she was studying abroad and met her British roommate.
+Have you ever tried to explain the plot of the famous American bestseller, The Sisterhood of the Traveling Pants, to someone from the UK?
 “What do you mean four girls share a pair of pants and don’t wash them!?”
-An American sweater is a British jumper, and an American jumper is a British pinafore.
-An American undershirt is a British vest, and an American vest is a British waistcoat.
-The British and American English differences really add up!
+An American “sweater” is a British “jumper,” and an American “jumper” is a British “pinafore.”
+An American “undershirt” is a British “vest,” and an American “vest” is a British “waistcoat!”
+It really makes you wonder: is British a language?!

-American zucchini is British courgette, and American eggplant is British aubergine – but at least the British/American versions of these vegetables don’t correspond to other words with the same meaning, and therefore it’s straight up learning new words.
-It gets much more confusing when you learn that British crisps are American chips, and British chips are American fries, British jam is American jelly, and British jelly is American jello.
-If you’re craving a good old savory American biscuit served with gravy, please don’t order a biscuit in the UK, because you will be very disappointed when you are served what you know as cookies.
-I hate cilantro and always make sure to ask waiters if it’s in the dish I’m interested in.
-To my dismay, the waiter was right when he said there was no cilantro in the meal, because American cilantro is British coriander.
+It doesn’t get much better regarding food…American “zucchini” is British “courgette,” and American “eggplant” is British “aubergine,” but at least the British/American versions of these vegetables don’t correspond to other words with the same meaning.
+It just takes learning new words!
+It does get more confusing when you learn that British “crisps” are American “chips,” and British “chips” are American “fries,” British “jam” is American “jelly,” and British “jelly” is American “jello.”
+If you’re craving a good old savory American biscuit served with gravy, please don’t order a biscuit in the UK – you’ll be very disappointed when you are served what you know as a “cookie.”
+I hate cilantro and always make sure to ask waiters if it’s in the dish I’d like to order.
+To my dismay, the waiter was right when he said there was no cilantro in the dish because American “cilantro” is British “coriander!”

-I’ll never forget the look on my friends’ faces when I told them I was considering buying the nerdy yet functional fanny pack.
-A what now?!
+I’ll never forget the look on my friends’ faces when I told them I was considering buying a nerdy, yet functional fanny pack.
+A what?!?
 When my British friends were able to finish their round of embarrassed laughter, they managed to explain that “fanny” refers to something completely different in the UK…